Menditect/documentation/docs/mta/Teststep/index.md

 - The name is mandatory.
 - A Microflow Teststep must have a microflow selected in order to be able to execute the [Test Configuration](test-configuration).
 - An 'Create', 'Change' or 'Retrieve' Object Teststep must have an entity selected in order to be able to execute the Test Configuration.
+- It is not allowed to select the `Execution condition` = `Skip` setting on a Teststep that provides data to another Teststep.

 ## Actions on Teststep